Advanced features

 /**

-@brief Callback for when a track switch is complete.
+@brief Callback for track switching.

 @param player The player pointer.